Sheriff: ‘Ritualistic’ killings may be tied to blue moon

 Voncile Smith’s grandson said he was completely shocked to learn of the deaths of his grandmother and two uncles.

 “They sounded perfectly happy the last time I talked to them,” Donald Hartung of Virginia Beach, Virginia, told The Associated Press on Wednesday.
 “It’s a shock to me, too.
 Everything sounds crazy.”

 Hartung said he had little contact with his grandmother and uncles and that he talked to them only a couple of times each year.
 He said he has called Florida authorities but gotten little information.

-Hartung’s father, Donald Hartung Sr., also lives in the Pensacola area, about three miles (5 kilometers) from the slain family members.
-Hartung Sr. did not respond to phone messages or a note left at his home Wednesday.
+Hartung’s father, Donald Hartung Sr., also lives in the Pensacola area, about three miles from the slain family members.
+Hartung Sr. did not respond to phone messages and or a note left at his home Wednesday.

 Authorities have said there were no signs of forced entry to the slain family’s home and nothing was taken from the home.
 A large amount of cash was left in a safe that wasn’t touched, authorities said.